vonalven/vonalven.github.io/index.md

 enjoying tranquility by the pool or the beach for example.
 Let’s find out if these results can be generalized in order to give you the best tools to owning a successful listing.

-{% include question.html in_text=true
-  text="From single cities to a worldwide view" image_url="assets/img/international.jpg"
-%}

-Even though interesting results were drawned in the previous section, it is time to go even further by investigationg highly touristic cities across the world.

  Let’s begin with the study of every aspect of success individually: for every country available on both the transport and airbnb dataset, let’s find out what aspect of a listing have the most impact on the booking frequency (review_per_month), the grade (review_score) and the positivity of the comments (compound) individually.

-{% include img_compare.html
-  image_url="assets/dropdown_metrics.html"
-%}

-GRAPH POLAR + HEATMAP AVEC ONGLET POUR COMPOUND, REVIEWS AND BOOKING FREQUENCY

-A first interesting information at this point is how cities can be clustered on their parameters relevance in the success of a vacation rental.
-Indeed, 8 city-clusters appears.

-PLOT POWERPOINT QUI REGROUPE LES CLUSTER

-<iframe src="assets/dropdown_bubble.html"></iframe>

 Directly following the first observation is that, as expected, what influences success varies depending on your location.
 For example, the time elapsed since one has been a